Eurovision Young Musicians 1992: Final

-Awards were given to the top three countries.
+Awards were given to the top three participants.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.

 Jury members

-The only person known to have been a member of the jury is Carlos Païta who was the chairman.
+The known members of the jury were Aldo Ciccolini, Arnold Baren, Carole Dawn Reinhart, Clemens Quatacker, Noël Lee, Frédéric Lodéon, Ursula Gorniak, Walter Boeykens and Carlos Païta who was the chairman.

-Broadcasting
+Broadcasts

 EBU members from the following countries broadcast the final round.
+Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.

 Official album

 6th Eurovision Competition For Young Musicians was the official compilation album of the 1992 Contest, put together by the European Broadcasting Union and released by Pavane Records after the contest in June 1992.